Why buy delivered plants?

 1. Neem oil mixed with water according to manufacturer’s instructions is a good way to kill larvae.
 Spray soil and roots liberally until its drenched.

-2. Apple cider vinegar kills larvae when its sprayed onto plant roots, and if it’s left in a bowl the adult flies can’t leave it alone and end up falling in.
+2. Mix 1/2 Apple cider vinegar, 1/2 water, and a small squirt of organic washing liquid into a small bowl and place it on top of the soil.
+Adult flies can’t leave it alone and end up falling in.
 Much like us unsupervised around chocolate fountains.

 3. 3% Hydrogen peroxide mixed one part to four parts water on dry soil will fizz and kill larvae on contact.